-The next challenge for open source.
+The next challenge for open source

+In the software development industry the results are in and open source is the winner.
+As Matt Asay predicts in a recent blog, future dialogues about open source will be less about evangelism and there will be more focus on putting open source into practice.
 Which forces us to look, fundamentally, at exactly what we’re putting into practice?
 Open source software?
 Or open source itself?
 What do we mean when we say open source?

-At New Kind, we believe that open source is— simply stated— a beautiful and effective way to scale creative thinking and culture.
+At New Kind, we believe that open source is—simply stated—a beautiful and effective way to scale creative thinking and culture.
 What is amazing is the rapid acceptance of “open source” beyond software development.
 Today businesses are looking at open source as a way to create new business models, new management strategies, new marketing, innovation and community-building paradigms.

 As we’ve noted before (and will, no doubt continue to note) evangelists in this broader understanding of open source include many of the world’s most influential business thinkers including Gary Hamel, Roger Martin and Tom Peters.
 Two weeks ago I watched Coke’s VP of Global Branding— David Butler— introduce open source as a powerful branding/design concept to AIGA‘s national conference for professional designers.
 These speakers are not referring to open source software.

 But, through the proven success of the open source software development model, in part, they have discovered the competitive power of such creative collaborative, design thinking cultures.
 And they are advising today’s business leaders to rapidly adopt these new kinds of models across their organizations; internally and externally.